stgibson/capstone_2_travel_activities/project_proposal.md

 * Allow users to edit the number of days in a travel plan or to edit the name of the travel plan
 * Allow users to change the user's username or password
+* Determine and display cost of travel plans
+* Make it so that the order of activities in each day of a travel plan are stored